Deeply Rooted Co-op FAQs

 Q: What curriculum do I need to buy?

-A: We don’t require any curriculum purchasing (except for 6th-8th+ IEW resources).
+A: We require minimal curriculum purchasing.
 The Bible is the only required resource for the morning classes.
 We provide a Resource List that families can use to purchase resources to use at home if they see ones they like used in class.
 We approach curriculum use from a minimalist perspective.

 Q: WILL this BE DROP OFF or parent participation?

 A: Parent participation.
 This is structured as a highly engaged, parent participation co-op in order to foster a close knit community and keep costs down.
-In order to do so, we require parent participation to attend, contributing in volunteer roles such as Class Lead, Class Co-Lead, Class Assistant, Community Day Support (AM set-up / PM clean up), and/or Community Event Planner.
+In order to do so, we require parent participation to attend, contributing in volunteer roles such as Class Lead, Class Co-Lead, Class Assistant, Fundraising Committee, and/or Community Event Planner.

 Most of the parents are Class Leads, Co-Leads and/or Class Assistants.